Kashu7100/Kashu7100.github.io/_pages/about.md

   - /about.html
 ---

-About me
+About Me
 ======
 - <b>Kashu Yamazaki</b> is a research assistant in the [Computer Science](https://computer-science-and-computer-engineering.uark.edu/) Department advised by Dr. [Ngan Le](https://www.nganle.net/) at the University of Arkansas, Fayetteville.

-- I received a Bachelor of Science in Mechanical Engineering in 2020 from University of Arkansas, Fayetteville with Summa Cum Laude
+- I received a Bachelor of Science in Mechanical Engineering in 2020 from University of Arkansas, Fayetteville with Summa Cum Laude.

 - My research interests focus on deep learning and robotics.
 In particular, I am interested in the human/animal intelligence and locomotion, and replicating the intelligent behavior in machines.